-Luna Park in Coney Island is managed and operated by Central Amusement International Inc. (CAI), a privately owned family company.
+Luna Park in Coney Island is managed and operated by Central Amusement International Inc. (CAI), a company owned by the Zamperla family.
 The Zamperla family has been in the amusement industry for over a century.

 The Rebirth of Luna Park